TWinters/wikipedia-separation/README.md

 # wikipedia-separation
+This project aims to help calculating the shortest paths between Wikipedia pages (and thus its degree of separation) using a Neo4j graph database.
+We also employ community detection to enable the program to block certain communities to appear in found paths.
-Project for the KU Leuven course *Analysis of Large Scale Social Networks*.
+This project was created for the KU Leuven course *Analysis of Large Scale Social Networks*.

 ## Setting up